AvinandanBose/C_Plus_Plus_Intermediate_Pointers_I/README.md

 int i = 10;
 *pi = &i;
 Then *pi = 20 is not possible.
-It Output 10 only, as Value to <dataType>Variable is fixed and Constant. pi = &j; → It refuses again and generate error, as Address assigned at first to Pointer Variable is fixed and Constant. pi = pi + 1; →It refuses again and generate error, as  Arithmetic Operation on Pointer Address is not Allowed and Possible here as Address is Fixed and Constant.
+It Output 10 only, as Value to <dataType>Variable is fixed and Constant. pi = &j; → It refuses again(not possible) and generate error, as Address assigned at first to Pointer Variable is fixed and Constant. pi = pi + 1; →It refuses again and generate error, as  Arithmetic Operation on Pointer Address is not Allowed and Possible here as Address is Fixed and Constant.
-As it's assigned address is fixed and constant(Constant Pointer) .
+As it's assigned address is fixed and constant(Constant Pointer) also value assigned to <dataType>Variable is fixed and constant.
 `````